MattFerrara/1000-Companies-Analysis/README.md

 # 1000 Companies Data Analysis

 ## Introduction
-In this project I used 1000 companies data to test if profit has any relevence to
+In this project I used 1000 companies data to predixt the outcome of the companies based upon
 ## Selection of Data

 ## Methods